syamkakarla98/DataScience_Head_Start/README.md

 * [UFO Sightings](https://github.com/syamkakarla98/DataScience_Head_Start/blob/master/UFO_Sightings.ipynb) - Data analysis on the **UFO Sightings Dataset**.
 It includes the analysis of the attributes, Visualizations, finding insights from the analysis of dataset e.t.c. and aslo ends with questions which are answered by analysing data.

+* [Student Performance](https://github.com/syamkakarla98/DataScience_Head_Start/blob/master/Student_Preformance.ipynb) - The dataset is about the student performance on exam scores.
+The notebook describes the various ways to visualize to get the insights of the data.

 #### More is on the way.
 #### Give a Star⭐ to get Updated.